kubermatic/docs/content/kubermatic/master/advanced/custom_ui/_index.en.md

 **Tip**: Assets from an already running application can be viewed by accessing `http://<host>>:<port>>/assets/<file>`.
 For example: `http://localhost:8080/assets/custom/style.css`.

-### Example
+#### Example

-Like in the example to the first approach, let's override the default application theme and change the primary color to red and social link icons color to green.
+Like in the example to the first approach, let's override the default application theme and change the primary color to red and the social link icons color to green.

 It is easiest to start with running the container with customizations file mounted to it: